PeteLawler/BeagleBrew/README.md

 This fork should still work with RPi, but no guarantees are currently made to fit for purpose on either platform.

+The Adafruit Library seems to work 'best' by using the PIN NAME, as per the <a href="https://github.com/CircuitCo/BeagleBone-Black/raw/master/BBB_SRM.pdf">BeableBone Black System Reference Manual</a>

 ----------

 # Raspberry Pi Temperature Controller